 The mo’edim are so special to The Creator that He created a specific ecclesiastical calendar for their observance.
 In Exodus 12:1-2, YAH commands Yisrael to start their ecclesiastical and regnal year with the month of Aviv in the Spring.
 Psalm 104:19 states that YAH made the moon to mark the mo’edim.
 The ecclesiastical calendar was actually a lunisolar calendar to be used by the priests, trained in astronomy, agriculture and the natural environment to determine when the mo’edim would occur during the lunar year.

-This ecclesiastical calendar would begin in the Spring with the sighting of the first new moon after the arrival of the Vernal (Spring) Equinox.
+This ecclesiastical calendar would begin in the Spring with the sighting of the first new moon closest to the arrival of the Vernal (Spring) Equinox.
 The lunar year typically has twelve moons/lunar months.
 There are exceptions to this rule, however, in that the lunar year may have 13 moons.
 When this occurs, intercalary days are added causing the next new moon after the 13th moon is counted as the first new moon of the new ecclesiastical year.
 As a rule, the first new moon of the ecclesiastical year cannot be counted before the arrival of the Vernal (Spring) Equinox.
 This is so that the planting and harvest seasons, specifically Spring and Fall, remain in sync.
 With the process of intercalation, the ecclesiastical calendar becomes a lunisolar calendar.

 Ancient pre-exilic Yisrael utilized two calendars: An ecclesiastical calendar for the mo’edim, and a civil calendar used by laymen to conduct their day-to-day affairs.
 Civil business was also conducted according to a lunisolar calendar, beginning in the Fall when the year number was incremented by one.